VeeamHub/veeam-healthcheck/README.md

 - Must be run as elevated user
 	- User must have Backup Administrator role in B&R
 - Veeam Backup & Replication v11
-- Must be executed on system where Veeam Backup & Replication is installed (no remote execution)
+- Must be executed on system where Veeam Backup & Replication is installed
+	- Remote execution is possible - but will skip certain scans:
+		- Logs will not be analyzed (Job wait analysis)
+		- SQL Server settings will not be detected
 - C:\ must have at least 500MB free space: Output is sent to C:\temp\vHC
 - Veeam Cloud Service Provider Servers are not supported.